Sakshivm201183/Task_Manager-/README.md

 # Task Manager

-This project is a Task Manager web application developed using React.js and Material UI.
+This project is a Simple Task Manager web application developed using React.js and Material UI.
 It uses JavaScript for application logic and React for building a clean, responsive, and user-friendly interface to manage daily tasks efficiently.

 ## Features
 The application allows users to: